irunatbullets/irunatbullets.github.io/content/obsidian/Test.md

-This should go into the obsidian directory of the other repo!
+Okay?
+This should overwrite the nuxt file.